isomerpages/psd-publicservice/_faqs/Career Progression and Benefits.md

 </p>
 <p>The Public Service supports FWAs and has put in place various flexible
 work policies to help our agencies and employees work more effectively.
-FWAs refer to flexi-time (staggered work hours), flexi-place (telecommuting) and flexi-load (part-time).</p>
+FWAs include flexi-time (staggered work hours), flexi-place (telecommuting) and flexi-load (part-time) arrangements.</p>
-<p>The type of FWA that is applicable depends on the nature of your work.
+<p>The type of FWA that is applicable depends on the nature of the job.
+For
-For example, an officer involved in frontline counter duty may not be able to telecommute.
+example, an officer involved in frontline counter duty may not be able to telecommute.
 <br>
 <br>Public agencies are given the autonomy and flexibility to implement the
 FWAs which best suit their organisational needs.
-The working arrangements are worked out directly between the officers and their agencies.
-If you wish to find out more about the FWAs for the post that you are interested in, check directly with the respective agency.</p>
+The arrangements are worked out directly between the officers and their agencies.
+Please check directly with the respective agegncy if you wish to find out more about the FWAs for the post that you are interested in, check directly with the respective agency.</p>